Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The therapy allows your body’s immune system to locate and kill cancer cells.

 Currently, doctors use CAR T-cell therapies to treat:

-Scientists are studying how CAR T-cell therapy could be used to treat other types of cancers and for other illnesses such as HIV.
+Scientists are studying how CAR T-cell therapy could be used to treat solid tumors and brain tumors, as well as other illnesses such as HIV.

 CAR T-cell therapy starts by collecting T-cells from the blood.
 This process is called apheresis.
 Your child’s appointment could be at the hospital.
 Or it might be at a blood donor center.